digicatapult/bridgeAI-MLOps-knowledge-hub/serving_spike.md

 >
 >**Model Serving Platform**: An environment designed to dynamically scale the number of model containers in response to incoming traffic.
 Tools like KServe, Bento Cloud, and Seldon Core are examples of serving platforms.
 They manage the infrastructure needed to deploy and scale models efficiently, responding to varying traffic without manual intervention.
 >
 >**Model Deployment**: The process of integrating a packaged model into a serving platform and connecting it to the broader infrastructure, such as databases and downstream services.
-This ensures the model can access necessary data, perform its intended functions, and deliver inference results to consumers.\
+This ensures the model can access necessary data, perform its intended functions, and deliver inference results to consumers.
-The terms 'model serving' and 'model deployment' are often loosely considered to have the same meaning, and some documents use them interchangeably.\
+The terms 'model serving' and 'model deployment' are often loosely considered to have the same meaning, and some documents use them interchangeably.

+---

 **Table of Contents**
 1. [MLFlow For Model Serving](#1-mlflow-for-model-serving)\